 A smartphone's built-in sensors make it a great platform for a variety of running apps that can track your speed, distance traveled and calories burned while even mapping your route.
 (Check to make sure where that data's stored if you're concerned about privacy, though.)
-Things get even better when paired with a run tracker or smartwatch.
+Things get even better when you pair that app with a run tracker or smartwatch.
 From high-end exercise apps with dedicated training plans to fun, gamified tools, hit the trail and work on your fitness goals with the best running apps for Android and iOS devices.
 (Image Credits: Kikostock/Shutterstock)

 A perennial favorite among runners, Runkeeper (Android, iOS) uses your phone's GPS to track your running, cycling, hiking and other distance activities.
 The app records your pace, distance, total exercise time, calories burned and other useful metrics, and also comes with a variety of training plans, complete with reminders and gamified challenges.
 Users can go freeform or download and follow popular running routes.
 You can measure your progress and workout history, as well as sync with numerous other apps and services and receive detailed reports of your tracked activity.
 The app also works with a variety of smartwatches and fitness devices such as the Apple Watch and Android Wear devices.